olivierfriard/boris_docs/export_events.rst

 In this case the ongoing events will be started at start time and stopped at end time in the export file.

-Example of output of aggregated events
+Example of output of aggregated events export

 .. image:: images/export_aggregated_events_1.png
    :alt: example of aggregated and exported events (1/2)